My nickname is Mack.

 I would like to especially thank my many great friends for all your support through the years since I became a ham in 1968.
 I won't try to name them all because there are so many.

-I also operate two public resources available via the Internet.
+I also operate a public resource available via the Internet.
 A CW Skimmer server covering the entire CW portion of 7 bands simultaneously (160M-10M).
-If you're interested in the CW I can hear at my QTH and would like to link your logging program directly you may connect to w4ax.com port 23 with your logging telnet application.
+If you're interested in the CW I can hear at my QTH and would like to link your logging program directly you may connect to w4ax.com port 44000 with your logging telnet application.
 I also send this data to the Reverse Beacon Network at http://www.reversebeacon.net.
-The second resource is five independently tunable software defined receivers covering 160M, 80M, 40M, 20M, 10M.
-Connect tohttp://w4ax.com.
-More than 1.5 TB of data is streamed to other users monthly.

 My other main hobby is trail running.
-I'm a very active runner typically running six days a week and about 120 miles a month on very rugged and hilly trails.
-I prefer to run solo so I can have some alone time in the deep woods.
+I'm a very active runner typically running six days a week and about 80 miles a month on very rugged and hilly trails.
+I prefer to run with my two dogs off leash so I can have some alone time in the deep woods.

 Mack de W4AX